benitogf/corsarial/README.md

 ## nwjs

-Some scripts to build for [nwjs](http://nwjs.io/) are included, be sure to change the path in those to your nw installation, also install and add to your path [7zip](http://www.7-zip.org/) for windows builds
+Some scripts to build for [nwjs](http://nwjs.io/) are included, be sure to change the path in those to your nw installation, and also to install and add to your path [7zip](http://www.7-zip.org/) for windows builds